ktso11/FinDining_v2/readme.md

 ## Next Step:
 - Angular for frontend
 - Incorporate flash messages
+- User can delete
+- get current location
-- More styling to come
+- get direction to truck

 ## Audience:
 finDining is the go-to app for anyone looking to see where the local food trucks are.
 To find food trucks, simply click on the CTA presented on the landing page, a interactive Google map will be there to show users where trucks are located.